jacobtomlinson/website/content/posts/2022/2022-01-31-goodbye-docker-desktop-for-mac-hello-colima/index.md

 That's it, Docker Desktop for Mac is gone and we now have a quick and simple replacement thanks to Colima.

-It is worth noting that Colima doesn't auto start when we turn on our machine so we need to remember to run `colima start` after each reboot.
+It is worth noting that Colima doesn't auto start when we turn on our machine by default so we need run `brew services start colima` to enable autostart, or remember to run `colima start` after each reboot.

 If you ever want to switch back you can also just reinstall Docker Desktop and switch your Docker context back.